 The standards issued but not yet effective up to the date of issuance of the Fund's financial statements are listed below.
 The Fund will adopt any applicable standards when they become effective.

-IFRS 9, Financial Instruments - Classification and Measurement
+Future accounting standards - IFRS 9, Financial Instruments